firede/hexo-renderer-rider/README.md

       - iOS >= 6
 ```

-* compress - Compress generated CSS
+* compress - Compress generated CSS.
-* autoprefixer - Parse CSS and add vendor prefixes to rules by Can I Use [see more options](https://github.com/postcss/autoprefixer#browsers)
+* autoprefixer - Parse CSS and add vendor prefixes to rules by Can I Use. [see more options](https://github.com/postcss/autoprefixer#browsers)

 ## License